Satisfactory Academic Progress (SAP)

 Submission Steps

-2. Then, submit your appeal request to Student Financial Aid through the link on your ACES portal.
-You must attach supporting documentation that describes why you did not meet SAP standards and how you will return to good standing.
+- Then, submit your appeal to the Student Financial Aid Office through the link on your ACES portal.

 How to Submit Your Appeal on ACES